Brian Joseph Bixler

 - School Eastern Michigan University

 - Debut April 6, 2008

 - Born October 22, 1982 in Sandusky, OH USA

-Bixler was added to Pittsburgh's 40-man roster in late November of 2007, replacing Josh Phelps.
+Bixler was added to Pittsburgh's 40-man roster in late November 2007, replacing Josh Phelps.
 When Jack Wilson and Freddy Sanchez were injured early in 2008, Bixler was called up to provide middle infield depth.
 He debuted as a pinch-hitter for John Grabow and struck out against Logan Kensing.
 In Bixler's second game, he was booed by a home opener crowd of over 37,000 when he failed to break for a home during a surprise bunt by Jose Bautista.
 Bixler had entered as a pinch-runner for Ryan Doumit; Pittsburgh went on to lose in extra innings.
 Bixler spent almost two months in Pittsburgh, hitting .175/.241/.200 in 34 games and fielded .955 at shortstop.
-When Wilson came off the Disabled List, Bixler was returned to Indianapolis.
-He finished the year with a batting line of .157/.229/.194 in 50 games for the Pirates with 36 K in 108 AB and a .280/.346/.402 line with 23 steals in 30 tries in 86 games for the Indianapolis Indians.
+When Wilson came off the disabled list, Bixler was returned to Indianapolis.
+He finished the year with a batting line of .157/.229/.194 in 50 games for the Pirates with 36 strikeouts in 108 at bats and a .280/.346/.402 line with 23 steals in 30 tries in 86 games for the Indianapolis Indians.